 The bill amends South Dakota law to allow sheriffs to charge a fee for the service of process, regardless of whether the service is completed.
-Specifically, it modifies Section 7-12-18 to stipulate that for any summons, complaint, or other legal documents submitted for service, the fee shall not exceed fifty dollars, even if the service is not successfully executed.
-Additionally, it clarifies that only one fee may be charged for all processes served at the same time on the same individual, and a reduced fee applies for multiple processes served on different individuals at the same location.
+Specifically, it modifies Section 7-12-18 to stipulate that for any summons, complaint, or other legal documents submitted for service, the fee can be up to fifty dollars, irrespective of the outcome of the service attempt.
+Additionally, it clarifies that only one fee may be charged for all processes served at the same time on the same individual, and a reduced fee applies for multiple processes served on different individuals at the same time and place.

 Statutes affected: Introduced, 12/27/2024: 7-12-18